ndeleforge/binocle/README.md

 # Integration
 ## Terminal

 Binocle can be launched throught a terminal with the command `binocle`.
-The idea is to add Binocle's `scripts` folder in your *PATH* global variable.
+The idea is to add Binocle's `launcher` folder in your *PATH* global variable.
 It is doable for Windows with `binocle.bat` and Linux with `binocle.sh` which both are a shortcut for `binocle.py`.

 ## AutoHotKey